intona/ethernet-debugger/README.rst

 - meson 0.53.0 (older releases might work, but they're usually plagued by bugs) (use your package manager, or "pip3 install meson" / "pip install meson")
 - little endian build target
+- libreadline (optional, can be disabled by passing -Dreadline=false to meson)

 The following command should be sufficient to install the dependencies on Ubuntu::